rinazbelhaj/Data-Science/Recommender Systems.md

 ### Hybrid Recommender for E-Commerce Platform

 We saw that collaborative filtering took care of popularity and latest trend while recommending a t-shirt but lacked user specific customization.
 Content based filtering took care of user specific preference but lacked popularity and latest trend.
-Our customer preference can fall into any of these two categories and hence we need to build a robust system that can satisfy all our customers thereby enhancing customer experience.
+Our customer preference can fall into any of these two categories and hence we need to build a robust system that can satisfy all types of customers thereby enhancing customer experience.
 Since our objective is to design the landing page with 32 different t-shirts, we can go ahead with **mixed hybridization technique** where half of our page [16 t-shirts] will be populated using collaborative filtering and remaining half [16 t-shirts] will be populated using content based recommendation engine.
-The wireframe design of the e-commerce site will be as follows.
+The wireframe design of our e-commerce site will be as follows.

 ![alt+text](https://github.com/rinazbelhaj/Data-Science/blob/master/Images/Wireframe.png?raw=true "Website Design")